Heroic Old-School Roleplaying

 • Monsters and NPCs usually die at 0 HP.

-• PCs at 0 HP (or lower) make a Saving Throw vs Death at the end of each round of combat.
+• When a PC drops to 0 HP or lower, they must Save vs Death at the beginning of each round of combat.

-• On fail, lose 1 HP to blood loss and try again next round.
+• On a fail, they lose 1 HP to blood loss and can’t move this round.

 Healing